BlenderCN-Org/io_scene_mudrunner/README.md

 # io_scene_mudrunner
 This is a DirectX exporter for Blender that creates files compatible with Spintires: MudRunner.

+The below documentation provides terse information about the exporter.
+More extensive documentation and screenshots can be found in the 'MudRunner Exporter for Blender' section of the [Big Book of MudRunner Map Making](https://steamcommunity.com/sharedfiles/filedetails/?id=1583079240).

 MudRunner's limitations on DirectX files are annoying to manually work around in Blender.
 To save myself trouble, I modified Blender to export DirectX files compatible with MudRunner with no manual workarounds necessary.

 Big caveat: this exporter has only been tested with grasses, static models, and a few dynamic models with simple armatures.
 It has not been tested with any models or trucks that require bones to be exported.
 It definitely won't work any better, and it may work worse for those models.